Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/content-model-tutorials.md

 3. To build and restart the project see [working with an AIO project]({% link content-services/latest/develop/sdk.md %}#workingaio).

-4. Check that Alfresco Content Services has restarted without errors (either through checking the logs or logging into Share).
+4. Check that Content Services has restarted without errors (either through checking the logs or logging into Share).

 5. If you check a piece of content you created previously in Share, you can see that the custom property is automatically displayed.
 In the next tutorial you customize this information.